Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Summary and outlook

+Before proceeding further, we note that there are several straightforward applications of the PRFT that could not be addressed in this work.
+For instance, in the benchmarking of the quantum Rabi model, it has been assumed that the photon field is switched on in a quantum quench.
+A more realistic situation is a smooth switching of the photon density, that could be modeled as a coherent superposition in continuum mode photon field, or by a time-dependent light-matter coupling $\tilde g(t)$.
+In all of these cases, the overall framework remains valid. \\

-\textbf{Full-counting statistics:} Analogous to the standard FCS, the PRFT provides a stochastic description of photonic fields in terms of probabilities, moments and cumulants~\cite{levitov1996electron,Schoenhammer2007}.
-However, since the standard FCS is based on two-point projective measurements, which allows to correctly describe spontaneous photon emission~\cite{mandel1995optical,mandel1979sub,cook1981photon} , the coherences in the photon number basis are formally destroyed in this method, thereby leading to wrong predictions for photon modes in coherent states.
+\textit{Full-counting statistics.} The PRFT provides a stochastic description of photonic fields in terms of probabilities, moments and cumulants in a manner analogous to the standard FCS~\cite{levitov1996electron,Schoenhammer2007}.
+The standard FCS is based on two-point projective measurements, and can describe spontaneous photon emission~\cite{mandel1995optical,mandel1979sub,cook1981photon}.
+However, the coherences in the photon number basis are formally destroyed in this method, thereby leading to wrong predictions for photon modes in coherent states.
 In contrast, the photon counting statistics in the PRFT is obtained by two-point tomographic measurements, that are compatible with coherent states.
 The formalism provides an exact expression for the change of the dynamical moment- and cumulant-generating functions, that describe the change in the photonic statistics of the photon modes.
-Finally, the \textit{ quasiprobabilities} capture the redistribution of the initial probability distribution and therefore describe the photonic dynamics.\\
+Finally, the \textit{ quasiprobabilities} capture the redistribution of the initial probability distribution and therefore describe the photonic dynamics.

-\subsection{Discussion and Outlook}
+\subsection{Discussion and outlook}

+The PRFT has far-reaching implications for quantum science and technologies.
+In particular, the quantum optical decoherence predicted by the PRFT has serious consequences for quantum memories and quantum operations.